In 2011, 27% of the respondents of the Stress in America survey reported a lack of willpower as the greatest obstacle to change.

 At the core of willpower is the ability to resist short-term temptations and desires in order to achieve long-term goals.
 It’s the prevailing source of long-term satisfaction over instant gratification.

-According to APA (American Psychological Association), most psychology researchers define willpower as:
+According to the American Psychological Association (APA), most psychology researchers define willpower as:

 - The ability to delay gratification and resist short-term temptations to meet long-term goals;